2justin/2justin.github.io/_pages/about.md

 ---
 permalink: /
-title: "justin!
+title: "Justin!
 WORK IN PROGRESS"
 author_profile: true
 redirect_from:
   - /about/